Check any Audi VIN: Get the Full Vehicle History Report

 Ownership History

-This section is about who had the Audi, how long they kept it, and whether the paperwork has any major warning labels.
+This shows how many have owned the vehicle, how long they kept it, and whether the paperwork has any major warning labels.
 A clean-looking car can still be a headache if the title is branded or if it bounced between owners too fast.

 Number of Previous Owners